toRatnesh/Learning/CPP/02_Data_Types.rst

 Typedef declarations
 --------------------

-You can create a new name for an existing type using typedef:
+You can create a new name for an existing type using typedef

 .. code:: cpp